Chris Dercon

-Chris Dercon (born 1958) is a Belgian art historian, curator, and museum director born in Lier in Belgium.
+Chris Dercon (born 1958), is a Belgian art historian, curator, and museum director.

-As a museum director, Dercon has worked and published extensively on the future of museums, working with renowned architects Rem Koolhaas, Robbrecht en Daem, Herzog and De Meuron, Gunther Vogt and Francis Kéré.
+Dercon has worked and published extensively on the future of museums, working with architects Rem Koolhaas, Robbrecht en Daem, Herzog and De Meuron, Gunther Vogt and Francis Kéré.

-Early life and education
+Early life

-Dercon studied at the Rijksuniversiteit Leiden in History of Art, Theatre Research and Film Theory at the Vrije Universiteit Amsterdam.
+Dercon studied History of Art at the Rijksuniversiteit Leiden, then Theatre Research and Film Theory at the Vrije Universiteit Amsterdam.

 Career

 Dercon began his career as a teaching assistant at Rijksuniversiteit Leiden in the Department of Theatre Research where he initiated the Theatre Tape Festival.
 In 1980 he worked as an assistant curator at the Gemeentemuseum The Hague on a project about the history of world exhibitions and textiles.
 Starting in 1981 till 1983 he was a collaborator at the Galerie Baronian-Lambert in Ghent.
-As of 1982, he worked as a free-lance art critic for the De Standaard newspaper, and as a free-lance collaborator for Belgian Radio and Television, both in Brussels.
-From 1983 onwards, he also began teaching video and cinema at the KU Leuven, and at the Hoger Instituut voor Beeldende Kunsten, St Lukas Brussels.
+As of 1982, he worked as a free-lance art critic for the De Standaard newspaper as well as contributing to Belgian Radio and Television (RTBF) in Brussels.
+From 1983 onwards, he also began teaching video and cinema at the KU Leuven, and at the Hoger Instituut voor Beeldende Kunsten, St Lukas, Brussels.
 In 1988 he was appointed program director at PS1 in New York where he worked until 1990.

 Dercon was then appointed to his first directorship at Witte de With in Rotterdam, where he worked until 1995.
 In 1995, he curated the exhibition at the Dutch pavilion during the that year's Venice Biennale, featuring Marlene Dumas, Maria Roosen and Marijke van Warmerdam.
 From 1996 to 2003 he served as director of Museum Boijmans Van Beuningen in Rotterdam.